Katherine-Holland/running/README.md

 I created ERD diagrams and planned the site layout.
 I used Balsamiq to create wireframes.
 I then created a Repository in GitHub and set up GitHub Issues and created a Kanban Board following an Agile methodology.
 The steps are below:

 ## Creating a Repo in GitHub
+At the start of the project, I created a repository in GitHub.
+These are the steps I followed:

-Step 1: Create a GitHub Repository
+### Step 1: Create a GitHub Repository
 Go to GitHub and log into your account.
 In the top-right corner, click the + icon, then select New repository.
 Name your repository and add an optional description.
-Choose the repository's visibility: Public or Private.
+Choose the repository's visibility, for this assessed project I chose 'public'.
 Initialize the repository with a README and .gitignore.
-Click Create repository.
+Click 'Create repository'.
-Step 2: Enable Gitpod for the Repository
+### Step 2: Open the IDE.
+I used Gitpod for this project and loaded the project in Gitpod via the link found by clicking the green 'code' button, located at the top right of the repository.

 ## Setting up GitHub Issues
+For this project I followed and Agile methodology.
+I created a set of issues based on the blog walkthrough provided by Code Institute as this was my first project working in this manangement style.
+Below are the steps I took to set up ten issues for the project:

-Go to your GitHub repository.
+- Go to your GitHub repository.
-Click on the Issues tab in the top menu.
+- Click on the Issues tab in the top menu.
-Click New Issue to create an issue.
+- Click New Issue to create an issue.
-Title: Give each issue a clear title, like "User Registration Form".
+- Title: Give each issue a clear title, like "Open a Post".
-Description: Add details about the issue, including the requirements or acceptance criteria, so it’s clear what needs to be done.
+- Description: Add details about the issue, including the requirements or acceptance criteria, so it’s clear what needs to be done.
-Label the Issue:For Agile, you might use labels like "Backlog," "In Progress," "Review," or "Done."
+- Label the Issue:For Agile, I used labels "To do" "In Progress," and "Done."

 ## Create a Kanban Board in GitHub
+I created a project in GitHib called 'Running project user stories' and linked my issues to the board.
+I also labelled them using MoSCow Prioritization to ensure I worked on the user stories in order of importance.
+These are the steps I followed to set this up:

-Go to the "Projects" tab of your repository.
+- Go to the "Projects" tab of your repository.
-Click New Project to create a project board.
+- Click New Project to create a project board.
-Select “Table or Board” view, which will help structure your tasks into columns for better tracking.
+- Select “Table or Board” view, which will help structure your tasks into columns for better tracking.
+I had 'To do', 'In Progress' and 'Done'.
-Name Your Board (e.g., "Project Kanban Board") and add an optional description.
+- Name Your Board (e.g., "Running project user stories") and add an optional description.

-Step 4: Link Issues to the Kanban Board
+## Step 4: Link Issues to the Kanban Board

 Go back to the Issues tab and open an issue you’d like to add to the Kanban board.
 In the right sidebar of the issue, find Projects and select your new Kanban board from the dropdown.
-The issue will now appear in your board’s Backlog column (or wherever you choose to place it initially).
+The issue will now appear in your board’s 'To do' list.

-Step 5: Manage Workflow with Agile Methodology
+## Step 5: Manage Workflow with Agile Methodology

 Prioritize the Backlog: Review and prioritize the issues in the Backlog column based on your project’s needs (use MoSCoW prioritization here if it applies).
 Move Issues Through the Board: